Pollution in Canada: Plastic pollution

 The Canadian federal government formed a current institution that protects marine areas; this includes the mitigation of plastic pollution.
 In 1997, Canada adopted legislation for oceans management and passed the Oceans Act.
 Federal governance, Regional Governance, and Aboriginal Peoples are the actors involved in the process of decision-making and implementation of the decision.
 The Regional Governance bodies are federal, provincial, and territorial government agencies that hold responsibilities of the marine environment.
 Aboriginal Peoples in Canada have treaty and non-treaty rights related to ocean activities.
 According to the Canadian government, they respect these rights and work with Aboriginal groups in oceans management activities.

 With the Oceans Act made legal, Canada made a commitment to conserve and protect the oceans.
 The Oceans Act underlying principle is sustainable development, precautionary and integrated management approach to ensure that there is a comprehensive understanding in protecting marine areas.
 In the integrated management approach, the Oceans Act designates federal responsibility to the Minister of Fisheries and Oceans Canada for any new and emerging ocean-related activities.
 The Act encourages collaboration and coordination within the government that unifies interested parties.
 Moreover, the Oceans Act engages any Canadians who are interested in being informed of the decision-making regarding ocean environment.

 In 2005, federal organizations developed the Federal Marine Protected Areas Strategy.
 This strategy is a collaborative approach implemented by Fisheries and Oceans Canada, Parks Canada, and Environment Canada to plan and manage federal marine protected areas.
 The federal marine protected areas work with Aboriginal groups, industries, academia, environmental groups, and NGOs to strengthen marine protected areas.
-The federal marine protected areas network consists of three core programs: Marine Protected Areas, Marine Wildlife Areas, and National Marine Conservation Areas.
-The MPA is a program to be noted because it is significant in protecting ecosystems from the effects of industrial activities.
-The MPA guiding principles are Integrated Management, ecosystem-based management approach, Adaptive Management Approach, Precautionary Principle, and Flexible Management Approach.
-All five guiding principles are used collectively and simultaneously to collaborate and respect legislative mandates of individual departments, to use scientific knowledge and traditional ecological knowledge (TEK) to manage human activities, to monitor and report on programs to meet conservation objectives of MPAs, to use best available information in the absence of scientific certainty, and to maintain a balance between conservation needs and sustainable development objectives.
+The federal marine protected areas network consists of three core programs: Marine Protected Areas protected under the Oceans Act, marine National Wildlife Areas protected under the Canada Wildlife Act, and National Marine Conservation Areas protected under the Canada National Marine Conservation Areas Act.

 In 2021, the government of Canada officially added plastic manufactured items to a list of toxic substances under the Canadian Environmental Protection Act, 1999.
 Later in 2021, the government moved forward on regulations to ban single-use plastics, namely checkout bags, cutlery, foodservice ware made from or containing problematic plastics, ring carrier, stir sticks and most straws.